-As of December 31, 2020, we had approximately \$16 million recorded in Prepaid expenses and other current assets on the balance sheet related to cancelled conferences.
-We expect to recover the majority of these and potential termination costs for future conferences through either force majeure clauses in our vendor contracts, other arrangements with vendors or event cancellation insurance claims.
-For cancelled conferences, our event cancellation insurance enables us to receive an amount up to the lost contribution margin per conference plus incurred expenses.
+For cancelled conferences, our event cancellation insurance enables us to receive an amount up to expected revenues, plus incurred expenses minus saved expense.
 Our event cancellation insurance provides up to \$170 million in coverage for 2020 with the right to reinstate that amount one time if those limits are utilized.
-The insurer has contested our right to reinstate limits and to include in reinstated limits conferences cancelled due to COVID-19.
+The insurer has contested our right to reinstate limits.
+Gartner also has event cancellation insurance for 2021, covering events that were planned for 2021 but cancelled, of up to \$150 million with the right to reinstate up to that amount one time if the initial limits are inadequate.
+The insurer has contested all coverage for events planned for 2021 but cancelled due to COVID-19.
 We are in litigation with the insurer on these issues.
-The timing of receiving the proceeds from these insurance claims is uncertain so we will not record any insurance claims in excess of expenses incurred until the receipt of the insurance proceeds.
+In 2021, we received \$166.9 million of proceeds related to 2020 insurance claims, and recorded a gain of \$152.3 million.
+The timing of receiving the remaining proceeds from 2020 and 2021 insurance claims is uncertain so we will not record any insurance claims in excess of expenses incurred related to the remaining claims until the receipt of the insurance proceeds is deemed to be realizable.
+Our insurance coverage for 2022 (and likely beyond) excludes cancellation due to communicable diseases.